Kong/insomnia/packages/insomnia-inso/README.md

 1. Clone the repository.
 2. Install [Docker](https://docs.docker.com/get-docker/).
-3. Run `docker build -t insomnia-inso:latest -f inso.Dockerfile .`.
+3. Run `docker build -t insomnia-inso:dev -f inso-dev.Dockerfile .`.
-4. (Optional) Create an alias for the containerised version of `inso`, e.g. `alias inso-docker="docker run -it --rm insomnia-inso:latest"`.
+4. (Optional) Create an alias for the containerised version of `inso`, e.g. `alias inso-docker="docker run -it --rm insomnia-inso:dev"`.
 5. (Optional) Try to run an `inso` command, e.g. `inso-docker help`

 In order to run Insomnia specs in a container, you'll need to mount the specs folder on your most machine to a given folder on the container.
 Examples: